Mobile Robot Exploration Without Maps via Out-of-Distribution Deep Reinforcement Learning: RELATED WORK

 \section{RELATED WORK}

-Navigation in environments without prior knowledge is conventionally solved with SLAM \cite{wen2020path, meng2017intelligent, lenac2016fast}.
-Recent works combine AI with SLAM for a modular approach to navigation that incorporates multiple DNNs for mapping, planning and control.
-In \cite{gervet2023navigating}, a neural SLAM module was utilized for navigation in static object filled indoor environments to predict the map of the surrounding environment and agent pose, using which a global policy trained to maximize environment coverage using DRL, was used to compute a long-term goal using a CNN.
-Subsequently, a local policy utilizing a Recurrent Neural Network (RNN) computed the navigation action utilizing RGB observations and a short-term goal, derived from the long-term goal.
-The method was compared to an end-to-end approach that used high-dimensional image input, and was shown to outperform it by 67\% due to the large image domain gap between the simulator used for training, and the real-world.
-A pre-trained ViT was utilized in \cite{sridhar2023nomad} in combination with a diffusion policy for undirected exploration and goal-conditioned action computation in previously unseen environments, evaluated in smooth surfaces at a low speed.
+Most prior works use SLAM to estimate environmental landmarks for informed path planning (\cite{wen2020path}), while recent methods combine ML with SLAM using multiple ANNs for mapping, planning, and control. \cite{gervet2023navigating}) achieved navigation in unknown static indoor environments by predicting maps and agent pose via neural SLAM, computing long-term goals with a DRL trained CNN global policy to maximize coverage, and deriving actions via a RNN local policy from RGB observations and short-term goals, outperforming an end-to-end approach that used high-dimensional image input by 67\% due to the large image domain gap between the simulator used for training, and the real world.
+An alternative method that did not utilize SLAM leveraged a pre-trained ViT with a diffusion policy for undirected exploration and goal-conditioned actions, evaluated on smooth surfaces at low speeds (\cite{sridhar2023nomad}), but both state-of-the-art methods were computationally intensive, hindering high-speed operation, and neither demonstrated unstructured terrain traversal or dynamic obstacle avoidance.

-Unstructured terrain navigation in prior works involved extraction of traversability features using geometric information, and statistical processing techniques \cite{shan2018bayesian, krusi2017driving, papadakis2013terrain}.
-Learning based methods were utilized to classify terrain to determine traversability \cite{chavez2018learning, schilling2017geometric, zhou2012self} which can be applied to real-world environments without the need for explicitly designed rules that is required with classical approaches, however these methods require manually labeled data in large quantities, and result in potentially low accuracy due to discretization for simplification of traversability classification.
-In \cite{hu2021sim}, a DRL model was trained in simulation and deployed in a real-world laboratory rough terrain environment to output navigation actions in the form of forward or backward motion for a specific distance, or rotation angle for left or right turns using AMR pose and a 2D elevation map that represented the average height in discretized grid cells, as observations.
-The elevation map was derived from a 3D mesh that represented the surface geometry of the terrain, reconstructed from a 3D point cloud map generated using SLAM from RGB-D input via Poisson surface reconstruction \cite{kazhdan2006poisson}.
+Previous unstructured terrain navigation methods extracted traversability features via geometric and statistical processing (\cite{papadakis2013terrain}), with learning-based methods classifying terrain for traversability (\cite{schilling2017geometric}) to enable real world application without explicit rules, though requiring large manually labeled data and yielding low accuracy from discretization simplifications.
+More recent works added traversability modules to SLAM, such as in (\cite{hu2021sim}), where a DRL model trained in simulation and deployed in real world lab rough terrain, computed high-level discretized actions, that included forward or backward motion for specific distances and left or right rotation angles, using AMR pose and a 2D elevation map derived from a 3D mesh reconstructed via Poisson surface reconstruction from SLAM generated 3D point clouds.